 The ‘new’ scale!

 Okay, we agree.
 There are a thousand different ways to word something like that.
 But for all it’s worth, here is our choice.
-And if you find similarities to other ratings out there, well this is because they are.
+And if you find similarities to other ratings out there, well this is because they are all similar somewhat.